Back to California

 Plain English Breakdown

-The official source does not provide specific details about the public entities receiving notices of exemption.
+The official source does not provide specific details on the cost implications or other potential exemptions beyond railroad grade crossings.

 California Environmental Quality Act: Exemption for Railroad Grade Crossing Closures

-The bill creates an exemption from the California Environmental Quality Act (CEQA) for closing railroad grade crossings ordered closed by the Public Utilities Commission due to public safety concerns, but not for high-speed rail or projects by the High-Speed Rail Authority.
+The bill creates an exemption from the California Environmental Quality Act (CEQA) for closing railroad grade crossings that pose a safety risk, but not for high-speed rail or projects by the High-Speed Rail Authority.

 What This Bill Does

-• Exempts the closure of certain railroad grade crossings from CEQA if they are ordered closed by the Public Utilities Commission due to public safety concerns.
+• Exempts the closure of railroad grade crossings from CEQA if the Public Utilities Commission finds them to be dangerous.

-• Does not apply this exemption to high-speed rail or projects by the High-Speed Rail Authority.
+• Doesn't apply this exemption to high-speed rail crossings or those managed by the High-Speed Rail Authority.

 Who It Names or Affects